Loading

-Research Video: "Never before have so few owed so much to so many"
+Research Video: Never before have so few owed so much to so many

 The current economic crisis has put banking and the financial system in the spotlight.
 The generalized bailouts of financial institutions in distress have required huge transfers from taxpayers to financial institutions.
-Professor Xavier Freixas (UPF and Barcelona GSE) describes this historic phenomenon with one phrase: never before have so few owed so much to so many.
+Professor Xavier Freixas (UPF and BSE) describes this historic phenomenon with one phrase: never before have so few owed so much to so many.

 "With this statement I'm inverting a famous saying by Winston Churchill," Prof. Freixas explains.
 "These bailouts represent an unprecedented defiance of the logic of redistribution, with devastating consequences for millions of people who are now bearing the cost of the failed high-risk ventures of a small group of investors."